ShadowDuke/OW_Traits-Plus/README.md

 - Most of the "gain" trait texts are yet to be translated - they will be added shortly

-- It is planned to add more traits in the foreseeable future (already working on the next ones)
+- It is possible that more traits will be added in the foreseeable future

 - Partial german translation included